cwellin31/Predictive_Modeling_For_Retail/README.md

 # Predictive_Modeling_For_Retail
 A poster displaying my team's work over the Fall 2025 semester with a leading industrial retail supply company.
+I am under an NDA so I cannot provide the code, but the results are on the poster.

 # My Contributions-
 - Performed analysis on the Desk product, creating a final model with 90% training accuracy and 75% testing accuracy when predicting quantity sold